 In the first few years we printed up black and white order sheets and sales were slow.
 Then, in 1985, we opened our fields for Easter weekend.
 The rest you may say is history.

-Now we open our fields for an entire month, end of March the first week of May.
-We have greatly expanded our operation to include taking bulb orders, cut flowers, potted tulips, a gift shop, and all sorts of food and activities on weekends for all members of the family.
+Now we open our fields for an entire month from the end of March to the first week of May.
+We have expanded from the early days and besides taking bulb orders and selling cut flowers, now sell potted tulips, gift shop items, and have all sorts of food and activities on weekends for all members of the family.

 In recent years we have also added our Fall Gift Shop, Wine Tasting Room and a summer Event Garden.